tadiwe/metacomander/README.md

 # metacomander
-BASH Script to update meta info for BUTT
+## BASH Script to update metainfo for BUTT (Broadcast using this Tool)